Does auto insurance cover bullet holes?

 Secured with SHA-256 Encryption

-#3 – Should I file an insurance claim for a bullet hole through glass?
+Should you file an insurance claim for bullet holes?

 If you have comprehensive insurance, you might be questioning whether you should file a claim.
 You might be worried that your insurance rates will go up.
 However, if you live in an area with high crime, the likelihood is that your rates are already slightly higher than average to account for the higher probability of you filing a claim.

 In addition, since bullet holes in a car are most likely not the driver’s fault unless they engaged in a gun shootout, insurers won’t raise a driver’s rates for filing a claim.
 Insurers usually reserve rate increases for at-fault accidents, which comprehensive claims don’t fall under.
 Unless you have a history of filing claims for gunshot holes, your rates shouldn’t increase.